Ealdwulf of East Anglia: Origins and childhood

 Until 749, the long-lived independent kingdom of East Anglia (Ēast Engla Rīce) was ruled by the Wuffingas, named after Wuffa, the grandfather of Raedwald.
 The dynasty's genealogy is included in the Anglian collection, a compilation of Anglo-Saxon royal genealogies and regnal lists, and Ealdwulf's name is included near the top of the list for East Anglia.

 The Northumbrian monk Bede named Hereswitha as Ealdwulf's mother.
 Nothing is known of her before she was married into the East Anglian royal family, other than that she was the daughter of a nephew of Edwin of Northumbria named Hereric and his wife, Breguswith.
 Ealdwulf's father Æthilric was unknown to Bede. Æthilric's three brothers all succeeded in turn as kings of East Anglia and his father was Eni, a brother of Raedwald. Æthilric may have been the same person as Egric of East Anglia, who was killed in battle c.
 636.

 According to Bede, Ealdwulf recalled that as a boy he saw the temple containing both Christian and pagan altars maintained by Rædwald.
+Rædwald died in c.
+624 so it is likely this temple was upheld for some time after his death.
+Unless Ealdwulf was born earlier than believed.
 The temple is the only recorded example of a building connected with the Wuffingas royal family.

 The Ecclesiastical History of the English People describes how Rædwald was converted to Christianity at the court of his overlord, Æthelberht of Kent.
 Persuaded by his pagan wife to apostasize, he compromised by building an altar inside his wife's temple.

 Ealdwulf's father died before around 647, after which his mother Hereswitha travelled to Gaul to lead a religious life at the Frankish royal oratory at Chelles, a move which suggests that no religious houses for women existed in East Anglia at that time.

 Reign

 Ealdwulf succeeded his uncle Æthelwold of East Anglia as king in c.
 664; genealogical records do not show that Æthelwold had sons to succeed him.
 He was the last ruler of East Anglia known to Bede, who mentions him in his Ecclesiastical History of the English People as being in the 17th year of his reign at the time of the Council of Hatfield in 680.
 Little is known about his rule, other than he was king for 49 years.
+He died in 713; his age at death is uncertain, but estimates suggest he would have been unusually old for the period.